How many golf balls are on the moon?

 Probably trying to recover the lost balls.

-Well, I was thinking about how humans are really good at littering and thought hey I wonder if golf balls are lost in places unexpected?
-What could be more unexpected than “humanity’s signature litter” ending up in outer space!
+Well, I was thinking about how humans are good at littering and thought hey I wonder if golf balls are lost in places unexpected?
+What could be more unexpected than “humanity’s signature litter” ending up in outer space?
+We talk a lot about how golf balls are bad for Earth’s environment and the explosion in microplastic pollution on Earth which golf balls play a small role in.
+We have no idea how long these golf balls will last on the moon, but we expect them to be up there for a long time!

 “Houston, while you’re looking that up, you might recognize what I have in my hand is the handle for the contingency sample return; it just so happens to have a genuine six iron on the bottom of it.
 In my left hand, I have a little white pellet that’s familiar to millions of Americans.”